• Skip to content

 32 Jones St., Jersey City, NJ 07306

-Please join me, and the participants of the INSIGHT OUT!
-PRIDE Digital Storytelling Workshop for an Artist Talk and Panel Discussion about our photographs currently on view in “BECOMING WHO WE ARE,” a photo/video group exhibition curated by Ricardo Francis at Gallery 32, in Jersey City NJ.
+Please join me and the participants in the INSIGHT OUT!
+PRIDE Digital Storytelling Workshop for an Artist Talk and Panel Discussion about our photographs currently on view in “BECOMING WHO WE ARE,” a photo/video group exhibition curated by Ricardo Francis at Gallery 32 in Jersey City, NJ.

 The INSIGHT OUT!
-PRIDE Digital Storytelling Workshop recently completed an eight-week pilot program at Hudson Pride Connections Center.
-The workshop is tailored to LGBTQ participants, and gives a visual voice to participants affected by growing up in environments of uncertainty, discrimination, fear and violence, and guides them to explore their creative vision.
-Each artist poignantly depicts images that mirror their personal views about masculinity, femininity and their LGBTQ identity.
-As they learn to document their own lives through photography, they grow in confidence and leadership skills, empower themselves and heal.
+PRIDE Digital Storytelling Workshop recently completed an eight-week pilot program at the Hudson Pride Connections Center.
+The workshop is tailored to LGBTQ participants, gives a visual voice to participants affected by growing up in environments of uncertainty, discrimination, fear, and violence, and guides them to explore their creative vision.
+Each artist poignantly depicts images that mirror their personal views about masculinity, femininity, and their LGBTQ identity.
+As they learn to document their own lives through photography, they grow in confidence and leadership skills, empower themselves, and heal.

-The workshops at the The Hudson Pride Connections Center were developed and adapted from my experiences as senior trainer, editor and advisor to the international InSIGHT Out!
+The workshops at the Hudson Pride Connections Center were developed and adapted from my experiences as a senior trainer, editor, and advisor to the international InSIGHT Out!
 Photography and Creative Exchange Project, based in Bangkok, Thailand.

 Filed Under: DOCUMENTARY, EXHIBITIONS, FINE ART, GLBTQ Tagged With: documentary, fine art photography, gender ambiguity, LBGTQ